Linux Package Configuration

 Default:

-.
+When set to true, the collector will be configured to run as the bdot user instead of root.
 This provides better security by following the principle of least privilege.

-, which may be necessary for collecting certain system-level metrics or accessing privileged ports.
+When set to false, the collector will run as root, which may be necessary for collecting certain system-level metrics or accessing privileged ports.

 IMPORTANT